Officials: Getting Involved

 Welcome to the officials section for water polo.
 On this page you’ll find information on training and licensing of officials.
 For current officials, appointments, and rules use other pages in this section.

 To better understand the route to becoming a water polo official click the arrow right to download our 'pathways' document.

 One thing you will need to become a water polo official is relevant training.
 The following courses are currently scheduled (this list is updated regularly throughout the year):

-After training you have the option to become a licensed Official.
-The Water Polo Official Licence demonstrates your competence as an official and it also helps the ASA to ensure the sport of Water Polo benefits from the highest possible standards.
+After training you have the option to become a licensed official.
+The Water Polo Officials Licence demonstrates your competence as an official and it also helps the ASA to ensure the sport of Water Polo benefits from the highest possible standards.

-Administered by the Institue of Swimming (IoS) the Official Licensing scheme helps demonstrate that officials have undertaken education or training to ensure they are up to date with their knowledge.
+Administered by the Institue of Swimming (IoS), the Officials Licensing scheme helps demonstrate that officials have undertaken education or training to ensure they are up to date with their knowledge.

 Click here for more information on the licensing scheme.

 To apply for your first licence you will need a passport-sized photograph. the licence costs £10 and lasts for four years.